pietarikoneella/NLP-project/README.md

 For Boolean search method we use search operators such as “and”, “or”, “not” in our program.
 Thus, you can find a movie related, for example, to crime and the police at the same time by writing the following query: “crime” and “police” (for exact matches), crime and police (for stemming search).
 If you type a search word that does not exist in any of the synopses, the program lets you know that there are no matches.
 If you type "not a-word-not-in-any-of-the-synopses and/or a-word-in-some-of-the-synopses", the program knows how to deal with this.
 Also you can find this instruction by pressing the “instruction” button on our website.

+#### Multiword search

+The search engine supports multiword (ngram) search.
+In Boolean search, any sequence of words with no logical operators between them is interpreted as an ngram.
+So a query like "dark lord" will match only movies that contain those words in that order, not just "dark" or "lord" on their own.
+You can also combine ngrams with logical operators.

+In tf-idf search, a sequence of words inside quotation marks is interpreted as an ngram (the quotation marks also activate exact match).
+You can search for multiple ngrams at once.
+In that case, you should preferably use ngrams of equal length; searching for several ngrams of different length may produce poor results.

 #### What can be found on the individual movie pages:
 Movie title
 Movie photo